conifer0us/servertools/README.md

 This section is a short description of the externally facing services running on tialsinn.
 The server is running UFW and only has a few ports externally open, so they will be explained here:

-Ports 22 and 2222 are open for SSH traffic.
+Port 22 is open for SSH traffic.
 The ssh server is fairly standard: only keys are allowed as authentication methods, and each user on the system can have a set of authorized keys

-Ports 80 and 443 are open for web traffic through NGINX.
-It won't be very long until the Nginx configuration hell needs its own section, but for right now the server isn't doing too much.
+Ports 80 and 443 are open for web traffic through NGINX (routed specifically to an emby server hosting media for only pre-registered users).

-Ports 53 and 853 are open for DNS and DNSSEC traffic.
-Port 53 was running a DNS server that returned 0.0.0.0 for any reddit or youtube lookups, but the solution I had was slow.
-More to come there.
-853 is still open and just uses nginx to proxy back to the server running on 53.
-This will work great when there is a server running on 53.

-Ports 6900:6999 are open for testing if I ever need that.
-There won't usually be anything coming out of there.

-Port 25 is open for mail, but I don't have a good enough understanding of SMTP to write much more thatn that.
-More there as well.

-Port 25565 is open for minecraft servers when those are running.
+The media server is lightweight, currently running emby and wireguard to connect out to this server.

 Port 51820 is open for wireguard traffic.
 Tialsinn is primarily a VPN, managed by the simplevpn script (documentation in the server scripts section).